 Initially, Microsoft announced Intune support for the Linux platform back in Ignite 2021.
 We could see Linux nodes getting appeared in HTMD lab tenants also.
 Microsoft has not confirmed the start of Linux support with Intune yet.

-Intune Support for Linux Started Rolling out Silently
+Intune Support for Linux Started Rolling out Soon

 The Intune Support for Linux feature rollout is not complete as per the looks of it.
 The UI for the Linux platform Intune Configuration Policies is not complete yet.
 You can more details on the Twitter thread.
 We also don’t know whether this feature update would be part of Intune 2209 release.